wisamalsamak/Strategies-for-Designing-Deep-DenoisingNetworks-for-Plug-and-Play-Image-Recovery/README.md

 [Use pretrained denoiser model](#use-pretrained-denoiser-model) <br/>

 ## Training a denoiser model
 **Note**: the following steps show you how to train a PnP CNN denoiser using the provided **Plug_and_Play.ipynb** notebook.
-You can use the same notebook to train the PnP U-net or PnP Gan Denoisers by changing the model class
+You can use the same notebook to train the PnP U-net or PnP Gan Denoisers by changing the model class.

 1) Download the BSDS500 dataset from https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/ , the Waterloo exploration dataset from https://ece.uwaterloo.ca/~k29ma/exploration/ , and the ground truth test images of 'Parrot', 'Monarch', and 'Lena' in **images/test_images**.
 2) Use script in **Supplementary/bmptojpg.py** to convert the BMP images in the Waterloo dataset to JPG.